 Dennis Polio is an associate with the law firm Holtzman Vogel Josefiak Torchinsky PLLC.
 Dennis’s practice focuses on First Amendment, redistricting, and election related litigation and appeals as well as lobbying, ethics, and tax-exempt organizations compliance.
 Dennis regularly co-authors amicus briefs and appellate briefs in the Supreme Court of the United States, the various federal courts of appeals, and state supreme courts.
 Dennis has also authored and co-authored several articles in academic journals and with the Congressional Research Service in the Library of Congress.

 Prior to joining the firm, Dennis served as a law clerk to the Honorable Carmen E. Espinosa, Associate Justice of the Connecticut Supreme Court, and worked in the Office of General Counsel for the Republican Governors Association in Washington, DC.
-Before law school, Dennis spent several years as a political consultant in Connecticut working with candidates for local, state, and federal office.
+Before law school, Dennis spent several years as a political consultant in Connecticut working with candidates and campaigns for local, state, and federal office.